aitrenches/HFDLSP/docs/faqs.md

 ## Technical Queries

 ### Q1: What technologies does the application use?
 **A:** The application is built using Django, a high-level Python web framework.
-It relies on the `HotpotQADataset` model for data storage and retrieval.
+It relies on the `HuggingFaceDataset` model for data storage and retrieval.

 ### Q2: How is data stored in the application?
-**A:** Data is stored in the `HotpotQADataset` model, which is part of the application's database.
+**A:** Data is stored in the `HuggingFaceDataset` model, which is part of the application's database.
 It includes fields for the question, answer, and additional context.

 ### Q3: Can I access the application offline?
 **A:** No, the application requires an internet connection to access the dataset and retrieve answers to questions.